bfeitoza99/PolylineStationOffsetCalculator/README.md

 ---

-Feel free to contribute or raise issues in the repository. 😊

 # Polyline Station Offset Calculator

 This project calculates the offset and station of given points relative to a polyline using a backend built with .NET 8 and a frontend built with Angular.